 The best budget wireless keyboard we've reviewed so far is the Kensington Pro Fit Ergo Wireless Keyboard.
 This ergonomic keyboard has a curved design and a split key-layout, which might take some time to get used to, but aims to create a more natural typing position for you to type comfortably without wrist pain.
 The board has a fixed wrist rest that's comfortable, and you can even create a negative angle by using the front feet to reduce the bend of your wrists.

 The board is decently well-built for its price point and features typical rubber dome switches.
-The typing experience on this keyboard has nothing too extraordinary about it, but the split key-layout doesn't take too much time to get used to.
+The typing experience on this keyboard is nothing too extraordinary, but the split key-layout doesn't take too much time to get used to.
 It's very quiet to type on, making it a good option for an open-office environment without disturbing surrounding colleagues.
 It's also quite versatile as it can be connected to two devices simultaneously with its receiver and via Bluetooth.

 However, the switch is located under the keyboard, which isn't the most practical spot for quickly changing devices.
 Also, the keycaps don't feel durable and there's a noticeable wobble to them.
 Nevertheless, if you're shopping on a tight budget and want an affordable wireless keyboard for the office, this one is a great option.